Article updated on May 25, 2020

 Why I became a teacher of the English language

 Add to this a passion to broaden one’s horizons, the fact that Esperanto hasn’t really picked up making English the closest thing to a universal language, and this is how I ended up as a teacher of the English language.
-I’m happy to see how the teenagers I work with can spread their wings into the vast world to try and understand it a bit better, and interact with people of different cultures and languages.
-Being able to communicate in a different language enriches one’s experiences greatly: exchanging with locals, reading books and articles in local languages, finding your way more easily, getting a better idea of what you may be eating, getting you to unknown places, etc.
+I’m happy to see how the teenagers I work with can spread their wings into the vast world to try and understand it a bit better, and interact with people of different cultures.
+Being able to communicate in a different language enriches one’s experiences greatly: exchanging with locals, reading books and articles in native languages, finding your way more easily, getting a better idea of what you may be eating, getting you to unknown places, etc.

 English in European schools